tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 In order to do that — thus adding full type-checking support at this stage — we'll use NPM packages that provides `d.ts` files, which are the TypeScript declaration files.

-This is a top level definition file, called `typings.d.ts` which imports all the other types declarations, and the `tsconfig.json` file imports this file.
+This is a top level definition file, called `typings.d.ts`, which imports all the other type declarations, and the `tsconfig.json` file imports this file.

-Those repositories called `@types`, and you might find some of them already in the Angular 2 boilerplate, and we will later add more `@types` and write some of our own.
+Those repositories called `@types`, and you might find some of them already in the Angular 2 boilerplate; we will later add more `@types` and write some of our own.

-For example, package like `chai` that not written in TypeScript, does not provide it's own `.d.ts` file, so we need to also install `@types/chai` from NPM in order to get TypeScript support for this package.
+For example, a package like `chai`, that is not written in TypeScript, does not provide its own `.d.ts` file, so we also need to install `@types/chai` from NPM in order to get TypeScript support for this package.

 # Root Component

-Angular 2 code is structured as a tree of components.

-Each component is a controller with an attached view.
+Angular 2 code is structured as a tree of components; each component is a controller with an attached view.

 Since it's a tree, there should be a root component and branch components that stem out of it.
 So let's create our root component.